 an additional $10), or going to tiered data plans.

 this the end of unlimited data plans as we know it?

-quote: If I pay for a plan I want my money's worth.
+quote: What data hogs?
+If I pay for a plan I want my money's worth.

 quote: Those who have no life and download over 5GB on their PHONE, DUH.